Pylons/pyramid_cookbook/zeo.rst

 exposed by :term:`mod_wsgi`.

 The easiest way to get started with ZODB in a :app:`Pyramid` application is to use the ZODB ``pyramid_zodb`` paster template.
-See :ref:`additional_paster_templates` for more information about using this template.
 However, the Paster template does not set up a ZEO-capable application.
 This chapter shows you how to do that "from scratch".

 Installing Dependencies